abdelzaki/notes/ml/notes_deeplearning.md

         - we get the magnitude as a function in frequency
         - we move from the time domain to the frequency domain
         - no time information
+        - we get amplitude which affect the signal through the whole time

     - short time fourier:
-        - computes serveral fft at different tome
+        - computes serveral fft at different time
+        - information about amplitude, frequency and time